-From Se7en to Blade Runner 2049, we bring you 18 visually stunning films that offer valuable lessons in cinematography.
+From Se7en to Blade Runner 2049, we bring you 22 movies with the best cinematography that offer valuable lessons.

 A beautiful cinematic experience is one in which visually striking imagery blends in effortlessly with other aspects of film production — story, characters and sound design.
 Almost as if they were all one single cohesive unit.
 Not different from a dazzling painting where the viewer although aware of its individual items is held by the impact of their combined artistry, undistracted by their lone makeup.